g7sim/Cmsimple-XC/plugins/coco/README.md

 default to 100% of its container.
 The height can be changed by a third parameter to the `coco()` call, e.g.

-    <?php echo coco('my_content', 'sidebar', '500px');?>
+    <?=coco('my_content', 'sidebar', '500px');?>

 If you pass this parameter, it's mandatory to give the toolbar parameter too.
 If you want to stick with the default toolbar, you can write:

-    <?php echo coco('my_content', false, '500px');?>
+    <?=coco('my_content', false, '500px');?>

 If you want to change the width, you can do so in the stylesheet.

-The co-contents are stored in the subfolder `coco/` of the `content/` folder of CMSimple_XH in an HTML file with the name given as first parameter, e.g. `my_content.htm`.
+The co-contents are stored in the subfolder `coco/` of the `content/` folder of CMSimple_XH in an HTML file with the name given as first parameter, e.g. `my_content.2.1.htm`.
-The structure is similar to that of the content.htm file of CMSimple_XH 1.7 and up, but for historic reasons, the pages are separated by `<h1>`, `<h2>` … `<h9>` according to their menu level, instead of respective HTML comments.
+The structure is similar to that of the content.htm file of CMSimple_XH 1.7 and up.
-The names of the page headings are inserted for better readability only;
+The names and levels of the page headings are inserted for better readability only;
 they are ignored by Coco_XH.
-Instead the link to the page is made with the id given for the heading.
+Instead the link to the page is made with the ID given for the heading.
-You must not alter these ids in any way!
+You must not alter these IDs in any way!
 Creating new pages by inserting new headings is not possible;
 these will simply be ignored.